achilleas-k/BrianDROID/README.md

 Installing and Running on Android
 ---------------------------------
 When building using Android Studio, the build process automatically attempts to push the compiled APK to a connected device (USB debugging must be enabled on the device).
-Alternatively, a virtual (emulated) device can be created and used, which can be useful for testing.
+Alternatively, a virtual (emulated) device can be created and used, which may be useful for testing.

 If the APK was built using gradle or any other method that doesn't automate the installation, the compiled APK can be found in `<BrianDROID root>/build/apk/`.
 This can be installed using one of several methods: